GabeScott/standard-works-vault/General Conference/2024 April - Miracles, Angels, and Priesthood Power.md

 The seeds of this help had been planted many years earlier.
 After my baptism, I was confirmed a member of the Church and given the gift of the Holy Ghost.
 As I prayed, alone, behind bars, the Holy Ghost immediately came to me and comforted me.
 He brought to my mind a very special passage from my patriarchal blessing, which is another blessing of the priesthood.
 In it, God promised me that through my faithfulness I would be able to be sealed in the temple for time and eternity to a woman full of beauty and virtue and love, that we would become the parents of precious sons and daughters, and that I would be blessed and magnified as a father in Israel.

 Those inspired words about my future filled my soul with peace.
-I knew that they had come from my loving Heavenly Father, who always keeps His promises.
-In that moment, I had the assurance that I would be released and live to see those promises fulfilled.
+I knew that they had come from my loving Heavenly Father, who always keeps His promises.[^4] In that moment, I had the assurance that I would be released and live to see those promises fulfilled.

 About a year later, Heavenly Father did bless me with a wife who is full of beauty and virtue and love.
 Lynette and I were sealed in the temple.
 We were blessed with three precious sons and four precious daughters.
 I became a father, all according to God’s promises in the patriarchal blessing I received as a 17-year-old boy.

-“Wherefore, my beloved brethren [and sisters], have miracles ceased because Christ hath ascended into heaven? ...
+“Wherefore, my beloved brethren \[and sisters\], have miracles ceased because Christ hath ascended into heaven? …

-“...
-Nay; neither have angels ceased to minister unto the children of men.”
+“… Nay; neither have angels ceased to minister unto the children of men.”[^5]

 I testify that miracles and ministrations are continually occurring in our lives, often as a direct result of priesthood power.
 Some priesthood blessings are fulfilled immediately, in ways we can see and understand.
 Others are unfolding gradually and will not be fully realized in this life.
 But God keeps all of His promises, always, as illustrated in this account from our family history:

 My paternal grandfather, Grant Reese Bowen, was a man of great faith.
 I vividly remember hearing him recount how he received his own patriarchal blessing.
 In his journal, he recorded: “The patriarch promised me the gift of healing.
 He said, ‘The sick shall be healed.
-Yea, the dead shall be raised under your hands.’”
+Yea, *the dead shall be raised under your hands*.’”

 Years later, Grandfather was piling hay when he felt prompted to return to the house.
 He was met by his father coming toward him.
 “Grant, your mother has just passed away,” his father said.

 I quote again from Grandfather’s journal: “I didn’t stop but went hurrying into the house and out on the front porch where she lay on a cot.
 I looked at her and could see there was no sign of life left in her.
 I remembered my patriarchal blessing and the promise that if I were faithful, through my faith the sick would be healed; and the dead would be raised.
 I placed my hands on her head, and I told the Lord that if the promise that He had made to me by the patriarch was true, to make it manifest at this time and raise my mother back to life.
 I promised Him if He would do this, I should never hesitate to do all in my power for the building up of His kingdom.
 As I prayed, she opened her eyes and said, ‘Grant, raise me up.
 I have been in the spirit world, but you have called me back.
 Let this always be a testimony to you and to the rest of my family.’”

-President Russell M. Nelson has taught us to seek and expect miracles.
-I testify that because the priesthood has been restored, the power and authority of God are upon the earth.
+President Russell M. Nelson has taught us to seek and expect miracles.[^6] I testify that because the priesthood has been restored, the power and authority of God are upon the earth.
 Through callings and councils, men and women, young and old, can participate in priesthood work.
 It is a work of miracles, attended by angels.
 It is the work of heaven, and it blesses all God’s children.

 In 1989, our family of seven was returning from a ward outing.
 It was late.
 Lynette was expecting our sixth child.
 She felt a strong prompting to fasten her seat belt, which she had forgotten to do.
 Shortly thereafter we came around a bend in the road; a car crossed the line into our lane.
 Going about 70 miles (112 km) an hour, I swerved to avoid hitting the oncoming car.
 Our van rolled, skidded down the highway, and slid off the road, finally coming to a stop, landing with the passenger side in the dirt.